cloudcreativity/laravel-json-api/docs/basics/adapters.md

 created or updated.

 When a resource is being created, the `saving`, `creating`, `created` and `saved` hooks will be invoked.
 For an update, the `saving`, `updating`, `updated` and `saved` hooks are invoked.
-All these hooks received the record as the first object, and the resource object sent by the client as the second argument.
+All these hooks receive the record as the first argument, and the resource object sent by the client as the second argument.

 For example, if we wanted to store the user creating a comment resource, we could use the `creating` hook on our adapter: